 CMS 3710 Writing for Digital Media (W4DM) is a core class in the Communication and Media Studies program at Clayton State University.
 Links to other sections of this syllabus can be found in the main navigation menu as well as the “General Class Policies” menu.
 Additional course materials are available to enrolled students through GA View.

-Check this Spring 2017 syllabus regularly to make sure that you have the most current information.
+Check this Fall 2017 syllabus regularly to make sure that you have the most current information.

 - Class meetings: M144 Design Lab (in the Music Education building)